Scalene-Academy/token-vendor-c001/README.md

 ### Checkpoint 4: 🤔 Vendor Buyback 🤯

-👩‍🏫 The hardest part of this challenge is to build your `Vendor` to buy the tokens back.
+👩‍🏫 The hardest part of this assignment is to build your `Vendor` to buy the tokens back.

 🧐 The reason why this is hard is the `approve()` pattern in ERC20s.